How to Get Epic Gear in Order and Chaos

 Some players PVP for blue 2.5 gear.
 This is PVP gear but works well in level 70 dungeons.
-Some of these 2.5 drop from bosses in the dungeons.
+Some of these 2.5 drops from bosses in the dungeons.
 You can also get them from the super secret chests in a certain PVP zone.
-Of course, if you are a low level on a busy server you need a war free bond, or a good hiding place.
+Of course, if you are a low level on a busy server you need a war free bond or a good hiding place.

 PvP players gear is called season gear.
-Season 3 gear, commonly refereed to as S3.
+Season 3 gear, commonly referred to as S3.